flairNLP/transformer-ranker/docs/01-walkthrough.md

 print(dataset)
 ```

-Inspect the dataset structure on the [dataset page](https://huggingface.co/datasets/trec) or by printing it:
+Inspect the dataset by printing it:

 ```bash
 DatasetDict({